POSTED 20th of June 2018 13:40 GMT

 Politics and art

 Politics and art have long been connected, sorting out purposes of mutual benefits.
 The history speaks about how art has supported politics with a platform to express, protest and satire.
 Besides empowering politics in this way, art also served as an extraordinary way of Political Propaganda.
-From human rights to fight for freedom or equality to religious awakening and what not, times and now, art has helped people understand and convey knowledge on many political issues.
+From human rights to fight for freedom or equality to religious awakening, art has helped people understand and convey knowledge on many political issues.
 It has also been a medium to protest or rebel against a decision wrongly made or biased rule passed.
-You can find some of such masterpieces in a reputed online art gallery as well.
+You can find such masterpieces in our online art gallery as well.
 But while there are some serious artists making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.
-Collectively said, there is a variety of artworks that sort different purposes and target different audience through any of the art forms including scriptures, paintings, digital art and more.
+Collectively said, there is a variety of political artworks that sort different purposes and target different audience through any of the art forms including scriptures, paintings, digital art and more.

 Untitled (Reach Out And Touch Someone)-Barbara Kruger -1989

 Barbara Kruger has always been an extraordinary artist creating masterpieces.
 She came up with a meaningful abstract painting in 1989 that made history.
 The painting had a child and alongside written was a phrase, “reach out and touch someone.”The painting surely earned her a reputed place amid people with a talent for recognizing human figure and using it innovatively.
 Recently, Barbara came up with an artwork on 2016 election and it was no short of innovation than her 1989’s piece.